[This post has been updated as of 2/2012]

 Determined to have a successful home birth, I took her advice and began to read everything on plant-based diets & vegan nutrition.

 I started with Sugar Blues and then The China Study, per my midwife’s recommendation.
 That began my journey.
-I have since read all that I have been able to read on the subject (check out my Amazon store for books and cookbooks I recommend) and tried a lot of vegan recipes.
+I have since read all that I have been able to read on the subject (check out my recommended reading list) and burned through a lot of vegan recipes.

 From that beginning, I began to change the way I ate, and the way I viewed food.
 I decided after the birth of my second child that I would make my dietary changes permanent and stick with a vegan diet.